Stand on Zanzibar

-Stand on Zanzibar is a dystopian New Wave science fiction novel written by John Brunner and first in part published in NEW WORLDS in 1967 and in book form in 1968.
+Stand on Zanzibar is a dystopian New Wave science fiction novel written by John Brunner and first in part published in New Worlds magazine in 1967 and in book form in 1968.
 The book won a Hugo Award for Best Novel at the 27th World Science Fiction Convention in 1969, as well as the 1969 BSFA Award and the 1973 Prix Tour-Apollo Award.

 Description

 The novel is about overpopulation and its projected consequences.
 The story is set in 2010, mostly in the United States.
 The narrative follows the lives of a large cast of characters, chosen to give a broad cross-section of the future world.
 Some of these interact directly with the central narrative, while others add depth to Brunner's world.
 Brunner appropriated this narrative technique from the U.S.A. trilogy, by John Dos Passos.

 The main story is about two New York men, Donald Hogan and Norman Niblock House, who share an apartment.
 House is a rising executive at General Technics, one of the powerful corporations.
 Using his "Afram" (African American) heritage to advance his position, he has risen to vice-president at age twenty-six.

 The two plots concern the fictional African state of Beninia making a deal with General Technics to take over the management of their country, to speed up development from Third World to First World status.
 A second plot is a breakthrough in genetic engineering in the fictional Southeast Asian nation of Yatakang (an island nation and a former Dutch colony, like Indonesia), to which Hogan is soon sent by the United States government to investigate.
 The two plots cross, bringing implications for the world.